-Depressed yet?
+Are you depressed yet?
 Perhaps.
-This is why many people delay.
+The fact the subject is depressing is why many people delay making decisions.
 However, if you are still reading, we are not finished.
-How you will pay for the very expensive costs of long-term care services?
+How will you pay for the very expensive costs of long-term care services?
 Remember, most long-term care situations are not terminal initially.

-Long-Term Care Insurance usually pays for all types and levels of care including care at home, adult day care centers, assisted living facilities, memory care facilities, and nursing homes.
+Long-Term Care Insurance usually pays for all types and levels of care, including care at home, adult day care centers, assisted living facilities, memory care facilities, and nursing homes.
 Most Long-Term Care Insurance claims start at home.

-"Just over half of all new claims began with care in the policyholder's home and that's where 43 percent of claims ended," said Jesse Slome, director of AALTCI
+"Just over half of all new claims began with care in the policyholder's home, and that's where 43 percent of claims ended."Jesse Slome, director of AALTCI

-He says this is important data for consumers to know as they consider Long-Term Care Insurance protection.
+He says this is essential data for consumers to know as they consider Long-Term Care Insurance protection.

 What action can you take?
-For powers-of-attorney, there are several resources including your lawyer, doctor's office or clinic, hospital, and online resources as well.
-For planning for long-term care services most experts suggest you start planning before you retire, usually in your 40s or 50s when you still enjoy good health.
+For powers-of-attorney, there are several resources, including your lawyer, doctor's office or clinic, hospital, and online resources as well.
+For planning for long-term care services, most experts suggest you start planning before you retire, usually in your 40s or 50s, when you still enjoy good health.

 Look for your state on the LTC NEWS cost of care calculator.
 You can find the current and future cost of long-term care services in your area.